Government Affairs Director

 Our town’s slogan was “Cottage Grove, Wisconsin: Someplace Special.”
 And while I do think we were special, I don’t think we were unique.
 In fact, what I love most about Wisconsin is the sense of community that everyone, no matter where in the state you live, seems to share.
 I got to appreciate that sense of community pretty early.
 When I was twelve, my father became very sick and spent several months in the hospital before dying.
 During those months, various families and neighbors took turns bringing dinner to the house every night and arranging to take my sister and me to our activities.
 I didn’t know the political leanings of the people that brought the casseroles and jello salads or drove me to soccer games.
 It didn’t matter to them or to me.
 They were just doing what we do in Wisconsin, taking care of our neighbors.

-In my role as Legislative Director, I love that I get to be the link between what is happening in the Capitol and the citizens around the state that care about our natural resources.
+In my role as Government Affairs Director, I love that I get to be the link between what is happening in the Capitol and the citizens around the state that care about our natural resources.
 I have been actively lobbying on conservation issues for 15 years, the first five in Georgia.
 I am most proud of my efforts to secure the passage of the Clean Energy Bill in 2006, reauthorization of the Stewardship Fund in 2007, adoption of the Great Lakes Compact in 2008, shepherding the Independent DNR Secretary Bill through both houses in 2010, and the defeat of the Open-Pit Mining bill in 2012.

 - Drake University: BA, Political Science, BA, Sociology; American University: Washington Semester Program for International Relations